 If you were hurt in a collision with a commercial vehicle that was considered a DOT reportable accident, you may be facing some legal complexities.

-To speak to someone in our office about your current situation, reach out and call Morelli Law Firm today at (212) 751-9800.
-We offer free case reviews to accident victims in our service area.
-A member of our team is standing by to discuss your accident, your injuries, and your legal options today.
+To speak to someone in our office about your current situation, reach out and call us today or fill out our online form.
+We offer free case evaluations to accident victims in our service area.
+A member of our team is standing by to discuss your accident, injuries, and legal options today.